wu87988622/ohara/docs/testcase/pipeline-ftp-topic-stream-hdfs.md

 5,ohara5,2019-03-01 00:00:05
 ```

-## How to get ohara-streamapp.jar?
+## How to get ohara-it-stream.jar?

 Open a new terminal from your machine and go to Ohara's source folder.